Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

 ## Project overview

-This lab demonstrate how Microsoft Intune can be used to manage Windows endpoints, apply security-related configuration, and evaluate device compliance.
+This lab demonstrates how Microsoft Intune can be used to manage Windows endpoints, apply security-related configuration, and evaluate device compliance.

 The focus is the hands-on administration and verification of managed Windows devices, including policy deployment, endpoint configuration, compliance evaluation, and troubleshooting.